 - 4.1 A workload should not exceed 550 hours per year of formal scheduled teaching responsibilities (not including preparatory and admin hours).
-However, this provision will not apply in subject areas where the nature of the curriculum and teaching style makes it inappropriate such as aspects of Teacher Education, Art, Design, Performing Arts, Music: in these subject areas scheduled teaching will be determined in accordance with paragraph 1.3.2 of the guidelines for the determination of duties. - 4.2 Teaching is divided into contact hours (e.g. in lectures/seminars/lab sessions/practical sessions/workshops/rehearsals) and preparation hours.
+However, this provision will not apply in subject areas where the nature of the curriculum and teaching style makes it inappropriate such as aspects of Teacher Education, Art, Design, Performing Arts, Music: in these subject areas scheduled teaching will be determined in accordance with paragraph 1.3 of the guidelines for the determination of duties. - 4.2 Teaching is divided into contact hours (e.g. lectures, workshops, seminars, and practical sessions) and preparation hours.
+Contact hours are defined based on QAA definitions and guidelinesQAA definitions and guidelines.